mjameer/spring-cloud-function-s3events-java21/README.md

 ### Spring Cloud Function for AWS Lambda Triggers on S3 Upload

-S3 Upload Triggers AWS Lambda using Spring Cloud function Java 21 and AWS SDK 2.x.
+- S3 Upload Triggers AWS Lambda using Spring Cloud function Java 21 and AWS SDK 2.x.

-### How Spring cloud function is different from Spring Boot?
+### How Spring Cloud function is different from Spring Boot?

-Spring cloud function is used to span the JVM as quickly as possible, and removes unnecessary bootstrapping steps during initialization
+- Spring cloud function is used to span the JVM as quickly as possible, and removes unnecessary bootstrapping steps during initialization

 ### How to run in AWS Lambda